Odden69/Miller_and_Davies/README.md

 ### Color Contrast Check
 ¨¨The color contrast was checked on [Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23000%2C%20black%0D%0A%2312110D%0D%0A%23A87556%0D%0A%23C7C7BC%0D%0A%236F310A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp).  ¨¨
 ![Color Contrast Check](documentation/contrast_check.png)

-### Known Bugs
-¨¨- The major bug left, that I've not been able to solve, is the requirement of an existing exercise in a workout.
-It is now possible to save a workout without any exercises at all and this was not the intended functionality.

-- Another bug (or bugs) left, which is not hard to fix, but takes some coding to do which I didn't have time for, is a unique name issue.
-When I sketched on the database I did a mistake and made the names of muscle-groups, exercises and workouts unique, and also the session date.
-But of course these attribute cannot be unique in the database, but needs to be unique from the users point of view.
-The models are now changed and the unique conditions are gone but I will need to add some if statements in the views which prevents the user from creating duplicates.¨¨

 ## Deployment
 ### Clone a GitHub repository